Climate Change Initiatives – To Become Carbon Neutral –

 We are running several eco-factory initiatives, mainly in the form of reducing our manufacturing sites’ environmental impact, especially those which consume the most energy.

-In 2019, we achieved a 42% reduction compared to the base year of 2012.
-This is a 6 point decrease compared to fiscal year 2018.
+In 2020, we reduced energy consumption by 2.6% compared to the previous year of 2019.
+Energy intensity against revenue has also decreased by 2.3% in comparison to the previous year of 2019.
 This is not only the result of a consolidation and decommissioning of factories, but also the effect of energy-saving measures implemented at each factory and the result of diligent energy management.

 Main Measures to Reduce Energy Consumption